 Being a parent, a good parent, is a concern that most of us go through.
 Role of parents during a child’s earliest years is the single biggest influence in shaping up the child’s personality.
-How they relate to their children and the activities they do with them have a greater impact on children’s development.
+The way parents involve themselves with children closely influences their development.

 One of the most important things we adults can do for young children is to model the kind of person we would like them to be ~ Carol B. Hillman

 Since each soul coming to this earth has its own identity, do not assume that your child will be your image.
 As a parent embrace your child the way she is and do not be judgmental to every action of hers.
 For instance, you are a chirpy person and your child is an introvert, do not push her too hard to make her like you are.
 Let her be herself and give her time to unfold herself and learn the environment around her.

 2. Do not Hold your Child back at Every Stage

 As a parent, we often tend to feel that we know the best for child and try to control her life based on our experience and previous notions.
 You want to protect her from any forthcoming failure in every new action she does.
 However, whenever trying to guide her, keep in mind that she is still learning, experimenting and exploring life.

 A young branch takes on all the bends that one gives it.